ChatGPT: 'No Text Could Be Extracted From This File' (Scanned / Handwritten PDF)

 4. Low-quality scan: skew, low DPI, JPEG artifacts

 A scan below 200 DPI, skewed more than 5 degrees, or saved as a heavily compressed JPEG-in-PDF will confound most OCR engines.
-Tesseract drops below 50% accuracy.
+Tesseract wants at least 300 DPI for printed text (where it hits 95%+ accuracy); below ~200 DPI accuracy collapses.

 5. Non-English handwriting / mixed scripts

 OCR engines need a language pack matching the script.
-A Chinese handwritten note OCR’d with English Tesseract returns garbage.
-Acrobat Pro defaults to your locale but does not auto-detect mixed scripts.
+A Chinese handwritten note OCR’d with English-only Tesseract returns garbage.
+Acrobat Pro defaults to your locale and does not auto-detect mixed scripts.

 Shortest path to fix